cvejson/cvejson.github.io/format-rules.md

 The properties in CVE JSON document shall be sorted alphabetically.

-This helps in reviewing differences between various JSON producers.
+This helps in reviewing differences between JSON from different JSON producers.